koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 ---
-title: Dealing with data in microservice architectures - part 2
+title: Dealing with data in microservice architectures - part 2 - Synchronous calls
 description: The second part of a series dealing with the problem of data and data ownership in microservice architectures
 date:   2020-12-13
 categories: ddd microservices